Commercial Trial Lawyers

 A small sample of our trial wins and settlements include:

-- A multi-million dollar jury verdict for our clients—two small businesses—against a leading technology company for fraud and breach of contract.
+- A fraud and breach of contract verdict for our clients—two small businesses—against a leading technology company for fraud and breach of contract.
 The radio giant fraudulently induced our clients to sign an exclusive distribution contract guaranteeing minimum orders even though the defendant had no intent to purchase any product unless it could obtain a large government contract.
 When the sales didn’t materialize, the company terminated the $15 million supply contract on a pretext.
-After Reese Marketos successfully represented the clients on appeal, the parties resolved the matter.
-(Marketos/Sanderson)
+Reese Marketos successfully defended the judgment before the Dallas Court of Appeals.

-- A complete jury verdict for TGI Friday’s in a multi-million dollar partnership dispute and a take-nothing verdict on the $13 million counterclaims filed against it.
+- A complete jury verdict for TGI Friday’s dissolving a $70 million partnership and a take-nothing verdict on the $13 million counterclaims filed against it.
 Reese Marketos, as lead trial counsel, represented TGI Friday’s in seeking a judicial dissolution of a partnership that owned the TGI Friday’s restaurants at DFW Airport and breach of fiduciary duty findings against one of the partners.
 After a six-week trial—and a 55-page jury charge with 46 questions—the jury found in favor of TGI Friday’s on each and every claim and counterclaim.
-On appeal, the Dallas Court of Appeals affirmed TGI Friday’s requested judicial dissolution and the jury’s findings that the defendant had breach its fiduciary duties to TGI Friday’s.
-(Marketos/Chaggaris/Galaviz)
+On appeal, the Dallas Court of Appeals affirmed TGI Friday’s requested judicial dissolution and the jury’s findings that the defendant had breached its fiduciary duties to TGI Friday’s.

 Theft of Trade Secrets